-COBEN is supporting support a shift of energy value chains from centralised utilities to community-owned renewable energy enterprises.
+COBEN is supporting a shift of energy value chains from centralised utilities to community-owned renewable energy enterprises.
 The project is inspiring policies that advance civic energy, including a policy rule on social acceptance adopted in Dutch city of Emmen’s spatial planning regulations; development and piloting of a new methodology for Scottish Local Energy Plans; and a guide for municipalities in East Flanders to create local economic return and social benefits from investments in renewable energy.

-3 Scaling up renewable energy at sea
+3 Scaling up the energy transition at sea

 The North Sea itself holds a vast potential for upscaling renewable energy, with its virtually unlimited supply of water and wind energy.

-Ocean energy is evolving fast, with Europe as the current world leader in installed capacity.
+Ocean energy is evolving fast, with Europe as the world leader in installed capacity.
 OESA develops services to create new ocean energy parks in the North Sea, including tidal, current, and wave energy.

 4 Building skills and networks

 A fast transition to clean energy requires new skills and competencies to be available in industry supply chains.
 RIGHT and Inn2POWER both contribute to closing skills gaps in the green energy sector.
 For example, Inn2POWER has launched a popular offshore wind MBA course for smaller companies.

 SCALE-UP and Northern Connections are creating networks that help specialised supply chain SMEs join up with business partners across the region.
 This enhances knowledge exchange and, in turn, real progress on the ground.
 Both projects are producing significant, tangible results such as, in the case of SCALE-UP, new clean technology investments of €29 million.